Conducting a Basic, Stress Free, Cat Consult

 But the fact remains that so many nurses and even vets experience great discomfort dealing with them and so if that’s you – these videos are designed to show you an approach that will change your experience of working with cats.
 If you are already experienced and comfortable then you or your team are welcome to watch and even share them with your clients

-Take note in video 3, my comments about taking the cat's temperature.
+Pay careful attention, in Video 3, about taking the cat’s temperature.
+Or, rather, not taking it.

 A full physical examination will enable you to get to the bottom of most ailments but, if between the exam and the information that client provides you don’t have enough to go on with, I cover testing in another section.
 An examination can require a little imagination at times because you are not seeing the organ you are checking.
 But a little practice will take you a long way in letting the cat’s body “talk” to you!